tolemac/ToleLoB/readme.md

 # Exercises

+## DependencyResolver

+DependencyResolver add an interface to implementing a service locator pattern.
+It's used from others exercises in order to create new objects from a given type.

 ## EventBus

 EventBus is a resource where you can register event handlers, these event handlers are designed to be executed when a concrete event type is triggered.